57blocks/website-article/articles/What It Takes to Build a Payments Integration: Key Components and Considerations/README.md

 - Verifying API integrations in Integration
 - Conducting load tests with simulated traffic in Performance
 - Getting stakeholder sign-off in UAT
-- Finally, deploying the app or system to Production after thorough validation in Staging
+- Deploying the app or system to Production after thorough validation in Staging

 ### 4.4 Test Data Management